 From many letters received from France, the Sisters of this Corps have been helping their patients to enjoy an English "Merry Christmas."
 In France, the Jour de l'An is the great festival.

+In France, the Jour de l'An is the great festival.
 Sister de l'Epine, its only thoroughly trained French Sister (St. Thomas's), writes, "We have just got over the Noël des Poilus, as people say here.
 It was a very nice and bright day.
 I think they all enjoyed it very much, and they were delighted with their little souvenirs.
-Some of the presents came from England, and were much appreciated, especially the cigarettes, tobacco, Ever since Christmas we have been and sweets. very busy; the ambulance is full up.
+Some of the presents came from England, and were much appreciated, especially the cigarettes, tobacco, and sweets.
+Ever since Christmas we have been very busy; the ambulance is full up.
 It is such good interesting work."

-Sister Maize says, "We managed, through all the adverse conditions of present life, to spend a very happy Christmas with our patients, and their gratitude repaid us abundantly."
-Sister C. Perkins writes: "We gave the patients a very nice Christmas here-tea, fruit, and presents.
+sood interesting work."
+Sister Maize says, "We managed, through all. the adverse conditions of present life, to spend a very happy Christmas with our patients, and their gratitude repaid us abundantly."

+gratitude repaid us abundantly."
+Sister C. Perkins writes : "We gave the patients. a very nice Christmas here-tea, fruit, and presents.
 I made a little sack for each one of mine, and tied them all to an iron which goes across the huts.
-Each soldier was blindfolded, and had to cut down. a sack without touching it with his left hand.
+Each soldier was blindfolded, and had to cut down a sack without touching it with his left hand.
 It was great fun.
 We had songs and games, and smokes, and were all very happy."